Spanish Diphthongs & Triphthongs – When to pronounce the vowels in the same syllable + Examples

-Verde → verdei.
+Verde → verdei

 If a diphthong is the combination of two vowels pronounced within the same syllable then, what is a triphthong?

-Great!
+That’s it.
 3 vowels, side by side, pronounced in the same syllable.

-Story (part 3): Paco comes back home
+Story (part 3): Alberto comes back home

-The two mice run towards the corners of the room so that Paco can fit in it.
+The two mice run towards the corners of the room so that Alberto can fit in it.